-TRANSYT is a macroscopic software package for studying everything from isolated road junctions to large signal-coordinated and priority-controlled traffic networks.
+TRANSYT is a software suite containing a macroscopic traffic model, signal optimisers, and a simulation model for the purposes of designing, evaluating and modelling everything from single isolated road junctions to large mixed coordinated signal-controlled and priority-controlled traffic networks.

 How it Works: